 Additionally, many of the pierogi presses are shoddy.
 If you buy one, you should be very careful as to pay a little extra to get a good one.

-The video to the left shows you the use of a pierogi maker to make pierogi.
+The video below shows you the use of a pierogi maker to make pierogi.